Azhar-Mohammad/Online-Appointment-Booking/README.md

-<h1>Online Booking Appointment</h1>
+<h1>MediBook Online</h1>

 ### Overview

-**Online Booking Appointment** is a robust healthcare appointment booking system designed to facilitate seamless interactions between patients and healthcare providers.
+**MediBook Online** is a robust healthcare appointment booking system designed to facilitate seamless interactions between patients and healthcare providers.
 This system aims to streamline the process of booking, managing, and tracking appointments, ensuring a smooth and efficient experience for both patients and doctors.

 ### Key Features